 Investing for Efficiency Around this time, Liz, United Way of Sheboygan County, and Nourish conducted an analysis of the Sheboygan County food system and it was clear that providing access to emergency food in our community was not being sufficiently addressed.
 Louie Gentine, CEO of Sargento, learned of the need and called a meeting with other key leaders from Bemis, Johnsonville, Kohler Company, Sartori, Vollrath, and the United Way as well as Ed Mckelvey and David Sachse.
 Together, these leaders invested in SCFB in order to bring it to new levels of efficiency and service for the thousands of hungry families of Sheboygan County.
-Because of Sargento’s close partnership with Hunger Task Force (HTF) in Milwaukee, Louie connected HTF to SCFB.
-HTF staff mentored SCFB on best practices on how to run a highly efficient and effective warehouse as well as a variety of other anti-hunger initiatives.
+Because of Sargento’s close partnership with Hunger Task Force (HTF) in Milwaukee, Louie connected us to HTF to help share best practices on how to run a highly efficient warehouse and, ultimately, establish an effective anti-hunger organization.

 “WHAT A CRAZY RIDE THIS HAS BEEN.
 I’M GRATEFUL TO ALL OF THOSE WHO HELPED MAKE THE FOOD BANK WHAT IT IS TODAY.
 SO MANY VOLUNTEERS, SO MANY IDEAS, SO MANY PEOPLE WHO SAW THE VISION AND CONTINUALLY HELPED WHERE HELP WAS NEEDED.”
 LIZ KROLL, SENIOR DIRECTOR OF PROGRAMS AND COMMUNITY IMPACT

-Central Collection for Network of 17 Food Pantries Thanks to Hunger Task Force, concerned business leaders, the SCFB Board of Directors, and the continued dedication of volunteers, SCFB has grown from one devoted part-time employee, to a team of eight dedicated hunger fighting staff members.
-SCFB started as an operation run out of Liz’s home and neighbors’ freezers and now occupies a 10,000-square foot warehouse.
-Together, with an extensive network of 17 food pantries as well as community meal sites, shelters, and other organizations, SCFB has developed into Liz’s dream.
-SCFB operates as Sheboygan County’s central collection point that efficiently stores both fresh and nonperishable food and delivers healthy, nutritious, and free food to help thousands of families each month.
+Central Collection for Network of Food Pantries Thanks to Liz, Hunger Task Force, concerned business leaders, our Board of Directors, and the continued dedication of volunteers, SCFB has grown from one devoted part-time employee, to a team of nine dedicated staff members.
+With an extensive network of food pantries as well as community meal sites, shelters, and other organizations, SCFB operates as Sheboygan County’s central collection point that efficiently stores both fresh and nonperishable food, helping support thousands of families each month.

-Ready for the Future At Sheboygan County Food Bank, we believe that everyone deserves healthy food with dignity and recognize that ending hunger in our community requires a collaborative effort.
+Ready for the Future At Sheboygan County Food Bank, we believe that everyone deserves nutritious food with dignity and recognize that ending hunger in our community requires a collaborative effort.
 The food pantries and other organizations that we serve help support our neighbors who need our compassion, care, and love.
-From 38 years ago until today, we appreciate everyone who has helped us develop into an effective organization that is providing healthy, emergency food to our neighbors in their times of need.
+From 40 years ago until today, we appreciate everyone who has helped us develop into Sheboygan County’s leading anti-hunger organization making a difference in the lives of families facing hunger.

 Investing for Efficiency Around this time, Liz, United Way of Sheboygan County, and Nourish conducted an analysis of the Sheboygan County food system and it was clear that providing access to emergency food in our community was not being sufficiently addressed.
 Louie Gentine, CEO of Sargento, learned of the need and called a meeting with other key leaders from Bemis, Johnsonville, Kohler Company, Sartori, Vollrath, and the United Way as well as Ed Mckelvey and David Sachse.
 Together, these leaders invested in SCFB in order to bring it to new levels of efficiency and service for the thousands of hungry families of Sheboygan County.
-Because of Sargento’s close partnership with Hunger Task Force (HTF) in Milwaukee, Louie connected HTF to SCFB.
-HTF staff mentored SCFB on best practices on how to run a highly efficient and effective warehouse as well as a variety of other anti-hunger initiatives.
+Because of Sargento’s close partnership with Hunger Task Force (HTF) in Milwaukee, Louie connected us to HTF to help share best practices on how to run a highly efficient warehouse and, ultimately, establish an effective anti-hunger organization.

 “WHAT A CRAZY RIDE THIS HAS BEEN.
 I’M GRATEFUL TO ALL OF THOSE WHO HELPED MAKE THE FOOD BANK WHAT IT IS TODAY.
 SO MANY VOLUNTEERS, SO MANY IDEAS, SO MANY PEOPLE WHO SAW THE VISION AND CONTINUALLY HELPED WHERE HELP WAS NEEDED.”
 LIZ KROLL, SENIOR DIRECTOR OF PROGRAMS AND COMMUNITY IMPACT

-Central Collection for Network of 17 Food Pantries Thanks to Hunger Task Force, concerned business leaders, the SCFB Board of Directors, and the continued dedication of volunteers, SCFB has grown from one devoted part-time employee, to a team of eight dedicated hunger fighting staff members.
-SCFB started as an operation run out of Liz’s home and neighbors’ freezers and now occupies a 10,000-square foot warehouse.
-Together, with an extensive network of 17 food pantries as well as community meal sites, shelters, and other organizations, SCFB has developed into Liz’s dream.
-SCFB operates as Sheboygan County’s central collection point that efficiently stores both fresh and nonperishable food and delivers healthy, nutritious, and free food to help thousands of families each month.
+Central Collection for Network of Food Pantries Thanks to Liz, Hunger Task Force, concerned business leaders, our Board of Directors, and the continued dedication of volunteers, SCFB has grown from one devoted part-time employee, to a team of nine dedicated staff members.
+With an extensive network of food pantries as well as community meal sites, shelters, and other organizations, SCFB operates as Sheboygan County’s central collection point that efficiently stores both fresh and nonperishable food, helping support thousands of families each month.

-Ready for the Future At Sheboygan County Food Bank, we believe that everyone deserves healthy food with dignity and recognize that ending hunger in our community requires a collaborative effort.
+Ready for the Future At Sheboygan County Food Bank, we believe that everyone deserves nutritious food with dignity and recognize that ending hunger in our community requires a collaborative effort.
 The food pantries and other organizations that we serve help support our neighbors who need our compassion, care, and love.
-From 38 years ago until today, we appreciate everyone who has helped us develop into an effective organization that is providing healthy, emergency food to our neighbors in their times of need.
+From 40 years ago until today, we appreciate everyone who has helped us develop into Sheboygan County’s leading anti-hunger organization making a difference in the lives of families facing hunger.

 Our emergency food network is made up of like-minded people, volunteers and organizations addressing hunger and distributing food to our neighbors in need.
 We deliver healthy, emergency food to food pantries and other partner agencies in Sheboygan County.
 To be a partner, each organization must agree (via a written “pledge” agreement) to: